 - Are there any existing plans available which I can modify?

 - Is it possible to remove walls without collapsing the structure?

 Having these sorts of answers will help you further down the line.
 There are notable restrictions during the entire process, not just during construction.
 For example, there may be shipping restrictions and production constraints which could potentially affect the design of your home.

 You will need to look at everything in detail.
 If you add too many windows to the building, it can threaten the structural integrity, which means it will be less secure.

 Due to these restrictions, it might be worth considering getting your design approved by an external company before sending it off.
 Slight modifications at this point can be far cheaper than further down the line.

 If you are struggling for ideas, you have found out your home cannot be built, or need inspiration, it is possible to ask dealers to show you existing plans of other modular homes.

 Once the design is completed, then the manufacturing process begins.

-Why not try lightweight steel tiles?
+Why not try lightweight steel roof tiles?

 When deciding which material to use for the roof of your modular home, why not consider lightweight steel tiles.
 Metrotile’s lightweight steel roofinghas become a popular material for modular home tiling due to their strong durability and energy efficiency.